thomassuedbroecker/cloud-native-starter/workshop-full-day/README.md

 * Resiliency functions of MicroProfile to help our application stay responsive in case of an error

-**Part 3: Deploy Applications on Red Hat OpenShift** Red OpenShift offers several options to deploy an application.
+**Part 3: Deploy Applications on Red Hat OpenShift**

+Red Hat OpenShift offers several options to deploy an application.
 We will use one of our Microservices as an example to look into some of these options.

 ---